radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/02-configuration.md

 22. You can either select the running task and click View Log to track the progress, or you can click OK to close the Tasks Monitor window.
 23. Repeat steps 8-21 to cache virtual views for all identity sources.

-><span style="color:red">**IMPORTANT NOTE – If you make any changes to the identity sources (e.g. mappings, correlation rules...etc.) in the Glo bal Identity Builder project the identity source views are recreated.
-Therefore, you must delete and reconfigure the persistent cache on these views.**
+>[!warning] If you make any changes to the identity sources (e.g. mappings, correlation rules...etc.) in the Glo bal Identity Builder project the identity source views are recreated.
+Therefore, you must delete and reconfigure the persistent cache on these views.

 ## Define Access Permissions